StatementSwitchToExpressionSwitch

 }

-Which can be simplified into the following expression switch:
+Which can be simplified by grouping and using a new-style switch:

 enum Suit {HEARTS, CLUBS, SPADES, DIAMONDS};